rhiot/gitbook/cloudplatform/services/binary.md

     HEADERS:    RHIOT_ARG_0 = String id
     CHANNEL:    binary.store

 Where `RHIOT_ARG_0` is am unique identifier of the given binary resource.

 To read a binary from a store, send a request to the following channel:

     BODY:       String id
     CHANNEL:    binary.read
     RESPONSE:   byte[] binary

+To delete a binary from a store, send a request to the following channel:

+    BODY:       String id
+    CHANNEL:    binary.delete

 ## Binary storage